-Your Exchange Online mailbox has a maximum size of 100 GB.
+Active faculty, staff and students at the University at Bufalo have a maximum mailbox size 100 GB.
+For alumni, retirees and volunteers, the maximum mailbox size is 50 GB.
 There is also a limit of 10,000 messages you can send per 24-hour period.

 Visit the UBIT website for more information on mail size limits, including information about attachments and recipient caps.

-Yes, our goal is to eventually move everyone using Gmail for their UBmail to the new Exchange Online system.
+Yes, our goal is to eventually move everyone using Gmail for their UBmail to Exchange Online.
 Your departmental IT support staff will be contacting you soon with information about your mailbox migration.

 Yes, your mailbox migration to Exchange Online will be happening at a later date.
 Stay tuned!